 4) Ask for iTunes reviews

-Though Apple has never officially released their ranking criteria for podcasts in the iTunes directory, iTunes reviews are widely considered the most important factor in ranking.
+Apple has never released their ranking criteria.
+However, iTunes reviews are widely considered a primary factor in ranking.

 5) Prepare, prepare, prepare

 I don’t care how charismatic you are or how well you know the material.